 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A: In general, a child is underweight if he or she is in the bottom 5th percentile for weight compared to their height.
+A: A child is underweight if they’re in the bottom 5th percentile for weight compared to their height.
 Underweight is not only classified compared to other children their age, but to their height as we clinically look for a child to be proportionate.

 A: There are several signs that parents should watch for:

-A: Children born prematurely are often underweight because their growth needs to catch up with peers, but a common reason that older children are underweight is inadequate food intake.
+A: Children born prematurely are often underweight because their growth needs to catch up with peers.
+But a common reason older children are underweight is inadequate food intake.

 This may or may not be a result of picky eating.
 There are also several medical issues that can suppress appetite or block nutrient absorption.
 These include:

 A: When a pediatrician finds that your child is underweight, they may schedule a one-day consultation with a dietitian.
 The goal is to rule out poor food intake as the issue, and if so, the dietitian can offer recommendations.

 You’ll usually be asked to keep a food record that examines your child’s eating habits.
 The dietitian will also look at other possibilities:

 A: There are some common trends that many parents should focus on preventing or avoiding to help their child gain weight properly.